seancope357/somni-app/DEPLOYMENT.md

-# SOMNI - Supabase & Vercel Deployment Guide
+# ONEIR - Supabase & Vercel Deployment Guide

-This guide will help you set up SOMNI with Supabase authentication and deploy to Vercel.
+This guide will help you set up ONEIR with Supabase authentication and deploy to Vercel.

 ## 🚀 Quick Start